 Self-Reporting Requirement.
-Existing law requires legal entities to file a change in ownership statement3 with the State Board of Equalization (BOE) within 90 days of a change in control or change in ownership under RTC section 64(c) or (d).
+Existing law requires legal entities to file a change in ownership statement with the Board of Equalization (BOE) within 90 days of a change in control or change in ownership under RTC section 64(c) or (d).
 The BOE notifies county assessors of changes in control and ownership of legal entities.

-Proposed Law: This bill proposes a retrospective change in ownership parent-to-child exclusion for any transfer of stock in a qualified corporation that owns qualified real property, as long as the transfer is due to the death of a parent.
+Proposed Law: This bill proposes a retrospective change in ownership parent-to-child exclusion for any transfer of stock in a qualified corporation that owns qualified real property, occurring between January 1, 2014 and January 1, 2020, as long as the transfer is due to the death of a parent.